pvaliani/pvaliani/README.md

 <h1 align="center">Hello, welcome, I'm Pedram 👋</h1>
 <h3 align="center"> Software Developer in BBC World Service News & Musician in Frontierer 🎶🎸 </h3>

-I have an Electrical Engineering and Investments background.
-I began my journey into Software whilst at University but it only really kicked off after completing a phenomenal bootcamp called CodeClan.
+I have an Electrical Engineering and Investments background ⚡️ 💰.

+I began my journey into Software whilst at University but it only really kicked off after completing a phenomenal bootcamp called CodeClan 🎓.

-I have been working for BBC World Service News since then helping to deliver News globally to hundreds of millions of users.
+I have been working for BBC World Service News since then helping to deliver News globally to hundreds of millions of users 🤯.

-I'll soon be studying for an L7 Apprenticeship in Data Science, ML & AI.
+I'll soon be studying for an L7 Apprenticeship in Data Science, ML & AI 🤖 🧠.

 I love heavy music.